samapriya/awesome-gee-community-datasets/docs/projects/argo.md

 #### Citation

-"These data were collected and made freely available by the International Argo Program and the national programs that contribute to it.  (https://argo.ucsd.edu,  https://www.ocean-ops.org).
-The Argo Program is part of the Global Ocean Observing System.""
+These data were collected and made freely available by the International Argo Program and the national programs that contribute to it.  (https://argo.ucsd.edu,  https://www.ocean-ops.org).
+The Argo Program is part of the Global Ocean Observing System.

 The general Argo DOI is below.